Unlike other big cats, snow leopards don’t roar.

 Some facts about snow leopards include:

-• Their tail is very long compared to other big cats.
+- Their tails are very long compared to other big cats.
 It aids in balance as the cat leaps over boulders and cliffs.

-There are three snow leopard subspecies.
+There are three snow leopard subspecies that share traits but appear in different regions.
 They are:

 Other facts about the snow leopard: Its nasal cavities are larger than those of other big cats to allow it to take in more air and make the inhaled air warm and humid.
 The tail can be nearly as long as the animal’s body.
 It is not only unusually long but thick, for it is used to store fat.
 When the animal sleeps, it often drapes its tail over its face for warmth.